IramAbid/gitcmd/README.md

 Shortcut for --move --force.

 -c

 --copy

 Copy a branch, together with its config and reflog.

 -C

 Shortcut for --copy --force.

+# git checkout

+git checkout -b branchname: creates a branch and switch to it

+git checkout branchname : switch from current to branchname

+git checkout -- README.md : restore a specific file to its state in the last commit